 Who taught you to paint?
 Answer: No one.
 I had to learn by trial and error.
 Even though I have art degrees, I never had any professors who taught me how to paint.
 I'm not sure they even knew how themselves.
 This is the sorry state of today's art world, where slinging paint and being weird are valued over actually having painting skills.

 Which is more important - talent or training?
 Answer: Talent is very important.
 However, without the skills that only come through years of practice, talent alone is worthless.

->

-> What is your favorite painting that you have done?
+What is your favorite painting that you have done?
 Answer: That's a difficult one.
-I think my most successful painting, speaking as an art critic, is Apartment on Esplanade.
+I think my most successful painting, speaking as an art critic, is Southern Gentleman.
 I don't think it is without shortcomings, however.
 I would like to try and paint something else with that same theme, but make some improvements.

->

-> Where do you get ideas for your paintings?
+Where do you get ideas for your paintings?
 Answer: Ideas come to me while daydreaming, or, believe it or not, while asleep.
 Sometimes I dream about a picture, and wake up and sketch it.
 If it is of a person, I have to find someone to pose for it.
 That's not always easy.

->

-> Where do you find models for your paintings?
+Where do you find models for your paintings?
 Answer: It varies.
 Sometimes I know someone and ask them to pose for me.
 Sometimes they are complete strangers who agree to pose.
-I also invite anyone who is interested to contact me if they would like to be in one of my paintings.
-For more information, click HERE.
+For example, I met John Reeves, the basket maker, at a craft show and asked him to let me paint him.
+He agreed, and the rest is history.

 Do you pay your models for posing?
 Answer: Not usually.
 Most people are glad to do it.
 Some of my subjects have turned down money.
 Sometimes I give them a piece of art to show my appreciation for their work.
 I gave Mr. Reeves an oil portrait of him and Mrs. Reeves to show my appreciation.
 He always refused money.